 Best Reclining Camping Chairs with Footrest Reviews

-When it comes to the best reclining camping chairs with footrest, few models can compare to the Timber Ridge XL.
-This chair boasts a truly wide seat, high weight capacity, super durable construction, and, most importantly, a very comfortable design.
+When it comes to a good camping chair with a footrest, few models can compare to the Timber Ridge XL.
+This specific camping chair boasts a truly wide seat, high weight capacity, super durable construction, and, most importantly, a very comfortable design.

-Let’s start with the frame by saying that it’s made of powder-coated steel and can hold up to 350 pounds – one of the best options for larger campers.
+Let’s start with the frame by saying that it’s made of powder-coated steel and can hold up to 350 pounds – one of the best options a larger camper.
 The seat is also an extra-wide 21 inches made from durable stretched polyester in this zero gravity recliner.

 In its reclined position, the Timber Ridge offers 72 inches of length to spread out on.
-For very taller campers, this might come up short, but for everyone else, it’s plenty of fabric to lounge in.
+For very taller camper, this might come up short, but for everyone else, it’s plenty of fabric to lounge in.

-The footrest comes up at a very ergonomic angle and is rated as one of the most comfortable chairs for people with back problems.
+The footrest comes up at a very ergonomic angle and is rated as one of the most comfortable camp chairs for people with back problems.
 The armrests are made from real wood and look fantastic; a plastic cup holder hangs from the frame, which is much sturdier than the fabric or mesh ones that are usually attached to the armrests.

-The only real downside to this well-built and feature-laden chair is that it’s not very portable.
+The only real downside to this well-built and feature-laden zero gravity reclining camp chair is that it’s not very portable.
 It weighs 25 pounds and measures 30 by 37 inches when folded; that’s not ideal for packing in smaller cars or even hauling around the campsite.